jaeyoung-jane-choi/2019_Indiana_University/README.md

 ##### 2019-Bio-informatics class final project

 > simple analysis on diabetes and pregnency

-> contains R html file and poster pdf
+> contains a R html file and poster pdf